 The team took on a mission to prove business concepts using fast iterations and tight coupling with end-users and the business.
 ‘Spiek’, is one of those business concepts.

-This product was nominated ‘IT innovation of 2019’ at the NS.
+This product was nominated ‘IT innovation of 2019’ at the NS, and finished second.

 I took part in the creative process, called ‘design sprint’.
 For 5 days we discussed with all involved parties the needed functionality.
 (Business, designers, UX, developers, Conducters).